azeltov/adf-dataflow-workshop/docs/02-copy-data.md

-# Module 2: Copy workshop data using Azure DAta Factory "Copy Activity"
+# Module 2: Copy workshop data using Azure Data Factory v2 "Copy Activity"

 In this module you will (one-time) copy data from the instructor's storage account (blob storage) to your own (ADLS Gen2).<br>
 <br>